cjtoolkit/form/README.markdown

     - Defining your own rules (see below).
     - i18n integration.
     - Database integration either with or without ORM, Your choice.
-  - No Struct tags are needed, not that there anything wrong with them.
+  - No Struct tags are needed, not that there anything wrong with them, just not suitable for forms, it's just too complex for struct tags.
+  - No Reflection, No Magic, just straight up pointers.
   - See example below, than have a look at document, it will help you understand the system.

 Documentation can be found at.